 - The bottled water which has had reverse osmosis or ion exchange as part of the purification process is usually safe for babies.
 This is because there are many places in the country which have arsenic in the water.
 The above-mentioned processes help remove arsenic which cannot be done through boiling.

 - Studies have shown that large amounts of sodium in drinking water leads to high blood pressure.
 Hence, low sodium bottled water for babies is the best alternative.

 Is Boiled Bottled Water Good for Babies?

-Boiling bottled water is added protection and is the preferred method as it eliminates any lingering bacteria that may be present.
-If you are travelling, buy some mineral water beforehand and boil it at home.
+We usually drink plain bottled water without giving it a second thought.
+But it may not be exactly safe for babies as it may still contain bacteria.
+But if you do have to give bottled water at some point to your baby like when you’re travelling, you can buy bottled water and if possible boil it before giving it to your baby.
+Boiling bottled water offers added protection and is the preferred method as it eliminates any lingering bacteria that may be present.
+If you are planning to travel, you should carry enough water with yourself.
+You can also buy mineral water beforehand and boil it at home.
 Only if there is no provision for heating, should bottled water without boiling be given.

 Baby Water vs Bottled Water

 Nursery water or baby water as its popularly called is made for babies which means it contains low sodium, no sulphate, and low fluoride.
 This gives baby water an edge over bottled water.

 Is It Ok to Use Bottled Water for Baby Formula?

 If you are making formula using bottled water, it should contain less than 200 milligrams a litre of sodium.
 Read the labels of any bottled water to make sure you check for this.
 Also, make sure that you boil the bottled water as well as a final precaution.

 Can You Replace Bottled Water With Tap Water?